 Elektra Ring

-The sublime power of the Bronze Age Aegean radiates in this ring, which is based on a solid gold example from the Mycenaean cemetery at Knossos, on Crete, dating 1400 BC and today housed in the Archaeological Museum in Heraklion.
+The sublime power of the Bronze Age Aegean radiates in this ring, which is based on a solid gold example from the Mycenaean cemetery at Knossos, on Crete, dating 1400 BC.
 The form is typical for a Bronze Age signet ring in this area, as the several extant examples attest.
 Here, a prominent oval face features a repeated "horizon" motif within a delicate beaded border, which also frames the upper and lower sides of the ring shank.
-Our ring is available in sizes 4 - 14.

 The Mycenaeans, like other ancient cultures, used rings with special and personalized designs on them, "signet" rings, as a form of self-identification.
 Often incised into (or raised in relief out of) the stone or metal, the designs on the front of the rings identified the rings' owners in some way.
 As these designs (and therefore the rings) were personalized, they became a type of signature or an official mark of the individual, when pressed into hot wax on a document.